920A/v5python-api/README.md

 **Note:**

 This reference library was created against the RobotMesh documentation of it.
-Because Vexcode slighlty differs, there may be a few class/methods/variables missing.
+Because Vexcode slightly differs, there may be a few class/methods/variables missing.
 If there is, please open an "issue" so I can add it to the library.